johnmathewdino/init_auth_django/README.md

 ### The Templates Directory
 The templates directory contains the HTML templates for the authentication views.
 The following is the directory structure of the templates directory:

+Note: The HTML contains skeleton code for the views.
+You can customize the HTML to suit your needs.

 ```bash
 templates
 ├── authentication